Best Crypto Cards in Chile (2026)

 Banking System: OECD Standards, LATAM Fees

-Chile's banking sector is Latin America's most sophisticated, with OECD-aligned regulation, but international card fees remain high.
+Chile's banking sector is OECD-aligned and well-regulated, but international card fees remain high.
 Banco de Chile (largest by assets) charges 2-3% FX markup on international purchases plus monthly international spending caps on standard debit cards.
-BancoEstado (state-owned, largest by customer base, serving 12M+ Chileans) offers the broadest reach but limited international functionality - international online purchases fail at 20-30% rates.
+BancoEstado (state-owned, largest by customer base, serving 12M+ Chileans) offers the broadest reach but limited international functionality, with international online purchases failing at 20-30% rates.

 Santander Chile provides better international connectivity through its Spanish parent but charges 2.5-4% on non-CLP transactions.
 Banco BCI (popular with young professionals) and Scotiabank Chile round out the major players.